GeneralSergal/ORP/SYSTEM_MAP.md

 ---

-# VERSION ALIGNMENT

-All components operate under:

-ORP v1.9 Unified Evaluation Stack

----

-# FINAL PRINCIPLE
+## Final Principle

 A reasoning system is only as strong as its separation between:

-behavior → stress → evaluation → scoring
+behavior
+stress
+evaluation
+scoring